redpanda-data/connect/website/docs/components/processors/awk.md

 ## Codecs

-A codec can be specified that determines how the contents of the message are fed into the program.
-This does not change the custom functions.
+The chosen codec determines how the contents of the message are fed into the program.
+Codecs only impact the input string and variables initialised for your program, they do not change the range of custom functions available.

 ### `none`

 An empty string is fed into the program.
 Functions can still be used in order to extract and mutate metadata and message contents.

-This is useful for when your program only uses functions and doesn't need the full text of the message to be parsed by the program.
+This is useful for when your program only uses functions and doesn't need the full text of the message to be parsed by the program, as it is significantly faster.

 ### `text`